claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

 The baselines also provide a remixing strategy to generate a stereo signal for each listener.
 This is done by summing the amplified VDBO stems, where each channel (left and right in stereo) is composed of the addition of the corresponding four stems.
-This stereo remixed signal is then used for subjective evaluation (listener panel).
+This stereo remixed signal is then used for subjective evaluation (listening panel).

 To run the baseline enhancement system first, make sure that `paths.root` in `config.yaml` points to where you have installed the Cadenza data.
 This parameter defaults to the working directory.